levelup-cist2100/Business-Model-Canvas-MD-template/Financial_Plan.md

 (3) Office Lease and Furnishings was estemated with assumptions of $12 / sqft and 3,000 feet of office space.
 Additionally, $10,000 was alotted for purchasing of furniture and finished of the office space.
 An example property can be found at reference 3.<br>
 (4) Utility costs were estimated using references 4, 5, and 6.
 The assumptions were: electricity $200 / month, water and sewer $150 / month, internet $200 / month, insurance $50 / month, and that trash service was included in the cost of the office space.<br>
 (5) Marketing Services were estimated by estimating a $60,000 salary for a marketing director and $15,000 in captial for using in SEO and Paid Advertising.<br>
 (6) Content Creation is the largest initial expense.
-The assumptions are based on hiring 6 independent contractors to assist in content creation, one for each of our initial courses, at a cost of $40,000 / year based on estimates from reference 7.<br>
+The assumptions are based on hiring 6 independent contractors to assist in content creation, one for each of our initial courses, at a cost of $40,000 / year based on estimates from reference 7.
+The number of personnel in this category will lower by 2 annually as content is refined and completed.<br>
 (7) Payroll and Accounting is estimated using refereces 9 and 10.
 A salary of $49,000 / year for an accountant and a cost of $42,000 / year in payroll services.
 (8) Equipment costs are estimated by references 11, 12, 13.
 Assumptions were that 10 business class laptops were needed at $1,000 per.
 Cost of purchasing a server and rack are estimated at $2,500.
 Costs of ancillary equipment: Modem $300, Professional Microphone $400, Miscellanious equipment cost $2,000 (both initially and annually).